-The CFPB's purpose is to "seek to implement and, where applicable, enforce federal consumer financial laws consistently for the purpose of ensuring that all consumers have access to markets for consumer financial products and services and that markets for consumer financial products and services are fair, transparent, and competitive."
-Dodd-Frank § 1021(a).
+The CFPB's purpose is to "seek to implement and, where applicable, enforce federal consumer financial laws consistently for the purpose of ensuring that all consumers have access to markets for consumer financial products and services and that markets for consumer financial products and services are fair, transparent, and competitive" (Dodd-Frank Section 1021(a)).
 Further, the CFPB is designed to consolidate consumer financial protection, previously within the purview of seven federal agencies, into one agency.

-The Bureau currently has six divisions: Consumer Education and Engagement; Supervision, Enforcement, Fair Lending, and Equal Opportunity; Research, Markets, and Regulations; General Counsel; External Affairs; and Chief Operating Officer.
-In addition to its home office in Washington, D.C., it has field offices in New York, San Francisco, and Chicago that will primarily employ examiners.
+The bureau currently has six divisions: Consumer Education and Engagement; Supervision, Enforcement, Fair Lending, and Equal Opportunity; Research, Markets, and Regulations; General Counsel; External Affairs; and chief operating officer.
+In addition to its home office in Washington, D.C., the bureau has field offices in New York, San Francisco, and Chicago that will primarily employ examiners.

-What the CFPB Will Regulate
+What CFPB Will Regulate